Rilmxp/Portfolio/README.md

 I have tried as much as possible to respect ARIA standards which I hope I have succeeded with.
 I have however left the article without a header for stetic reasons.
 This is the only HTML validation warning the document gets.

-## Tecnologies / libraries / external resources
+## Technologies / libraries / external resources

   - HTML.